 3. How much does headspace cost?

-headspace Dandenong and Narre Warren is a FREE service.
-If we don’t have a service available at our centres, we will help you look for other free services or services that are low cost. headspace is covered by Medicare and we only require you to bring your Medicare card to your first appointment.
+Our headspace centre services are FREE.
+If we don’t have a service available at our centres, we will help you look for other free services or services that are low cost in our area. headspace is covered by Medicare and we only require you to bring your Medicare card to your first appointment.
 Don’t worry if you are unable to access this card!
 We will sort this out upon your initial visit to headspace.

 4. Do I need to make an appointment?

-If you are not ready to come into our centre for an appointment, our free and confidential online support may be of benefit to you. www.eheadspace.com is a free online service for young people where you can talk to a trained professional on anything that is going on for you.
-This is a really great first step to accessing support if you are not ready to see a counsellor in our centre. eheadspace offers free web chat, email or phone conversations to young people and their family between 9am - 1am.
+If you're waiting for an appointment, our free and confidential online support may be of assistance to you. www.eheadspace.org.au is a free online service for young people where you can talk to a trained professional about anything that is going on for you.
+This is a really great first step to accessing support if you don't feel ready to see someone within our centres. eheadspace offers free web chat, email or phone conversation to young people and their families between 9am - 1am.

 5. What do I do if I need help in an emergency?

-At headspace Dandenong and Narre Warren, we understand that things can happen for young people that may be distressing.
+We understand that things can happen for young people that may be distressing.
 This could include thoughts of wanting to hurt yourself, or thoughts of suicide.
-If this is going on for you - attend the nearest emergency department which are located at:
+If this is going on for you - attend your nearest emergency department.
+In our regions, these are located at:

 - Casey Hospital Emergency Department - Casey Hospital, 62-70 Kangan Dr, Berwick VIC 3806